Support – Frequently Asked Questions on Child Maintenance

 Related Post

 Family law legal matters can be very stressful.
-This is so whether you live in Simon’s Town or any other city in South Africa.
+This is so whether you live in Johannesburg or any other city in South Africa.
 Especially so if you have no idea how the legal processes work.
 It is one thing to know that you are entitled to child support, but it is a totally different matter to know the law and procedure on how to claim child support.
 Luckily in child maintenance matters, the maintenance court is there to assist you in completing the application form.
 However, many times that is not enough.
 Especially so if the other parent has a lawyer and knows how to present the case for his or her client.

 TIP: Focus on getting someone neutral to assist in mediating your matter.
 Organisations like FAMSA and FAMAC can be of assistance.
 Google them.

-Approaching the Simon’s Town Children’s Court
+Approaching the Johannesburg Children’s Court

-Once you arrive at the Simon’s Town Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
+Once you arrive at the Johannesburg Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
 This form is also called Form 2.

 In this form, you will provide all your particulars and that of the child or children and the other parent.
 The sections in the form are as follows: